 You don’t have to have a perfect understanding, but you better know how they look at their business.
 There are lots of c-level executives that will be willing to give you an education (or the rest of an education), but you have to have a basic fundamental understanding of how business works so you can keep up; this means you need business acumen.

-Your c-level executive is interested in talking about business.
+Your c-level executive is interested in talking about business and revenue growth goals.
 You have to be able to keep up.

 Prove You Will Own the Outcome